haskellfoundation/tech-proposals/proposals/0000-fault-tolerant-ghc.md

 MPJ: very speculative, basically trying to generalize the “-fdefer-” approach, maybe do it by default?
 I’m not sure how useful this is, the main slightly crazy use-case I can think of is running TH using the partial code, which might actually just be fine?

+#### Step 4: use partial modules to simplify recursive module handling

+MPJ: very speculative, but it seems that you could use a partial interface files instead of hs-boot files.
+You would still need to know which module to compile first in order to break the cycle, or else you would need to run the process to fixpoint.

 ## Drawbacks and risks

 ### GHC development complexity